 - “Metro Commute” locations where development is less dense, car ownership is higher, and transit is competitive for peak-period work and/or school trips, especially trips to regional job centers (defined as dense pedestrian-oriented locations with significant congestion and high parking fees).

 The BART Metro concept was first expressed in The Regional Rail Plan for the Bay Area, a collaboration among MTC, BART and other stakeholders, which was adopted by MTC in 2007.
 Since that time, regional planning has continued to evolve in a direction that supports the BART Metro concept, with a regional focus on an integrated transportation-and-land use vision for the Bay Area designed to manage congestion, reduce greenhouse gas (GHG) emissions, facilitate denser land use in the urban core of the Bay Area while preserving open space, and ensure the long-term financial viability of the regional transit network.
-In 2012, MTC is expected to adopt a preferred regional land use strategy that defines a dense urban core linked with robust transit service.
+In 2013, MTC adopted a preferred regional land use strategy that defined a dense urban core linked with robust transit service.
+In the adopted plan, many cities chose to designate the areas around their rail stations (BART, Caltrain, VTA and SFMTA) as Priority Development Areas (PDAs) that would be denser, more urban locations.

 The central rationale for the BART Metro concept is that as the BART system matures, ridership builds, and the system expands, BART’s services and infrastructure need to change to serve the different travel markets that have emerged in the region since the BART system was planned over 50 years ago.
 BART has now been operating for 40 years, and many pieces of the BART system require reinvestment in order to maintain a state-of-good-repair and to be able to continue to provide the high level of reliable, on-time service that BART is known for.
 There are potential synergies between the need to invest in state-of-good-repair projects, and the goal of making improvements to facilitate BART Metro.
 BART wants to ensure that as state-of-good-repair projects proceed, they are planned with the needs of BART Metro in mind.